 Students can rewind and re-watch until they are sure they have understood.
 No frantic note taking and no missing an important lecture!
 Study when and where it suits you!

-The majority of NDA students will complete their BA (Hons) Degree online in approximately 3 years, others may take a little longer and a few may need the maximum study time of 8 years.
+The majority of NDA students will complete their M.A.
+Interior Design online in approximately 18 months – 2 years, others may take a little longer and an extension may be arranged.

 Every NDA student has a Personal Tutor to guide them through their qualification.
 You have unlimited access to your tutor and can contact them by email, telephone, Skype or in-person as often as you wish.